 The white oak has dark green to blue-green leaves which turn beautiful shades of dark red in the fall.
-The tree’s rich brown acorns are 1 inch long and are topped with ¼ inch long, warty-scaled caps.
+The tree's rich brown acorns are 1 inch long and are topped with quarter-inch-long, warty-scaled caps.
 This tree attracts birds and mammals.

 Family: Fagaceae (Beech)

 Characteristics: The 4-inch to 9-inch long leaves are dark green to blue-green and have rounded margins and lobes.
 In the fall, leaves turn a russet-red.
 This tree produces insignificant yellow-green flowers that appear as catkins.
 Acorns are 1 inch long, rich brown, and are a quarter of the way covered by warty-scaled caps.
 Bark is gray-brown and has thick overlapping plates that often chip off.
 This tree has a pyramidal shape when young and becomes oval-rounded to rounded with age, developing long, horizontally spreading branches.
 It grows 50-80 feet high and wide.